-Last week, we shared an essay by our president, Dr Eric Hewett, about the style of medieval style of mosaic known as Cosmatesque, which is used in VSI’s logo.
-This complex arrangement of geometric patterns was made possible largely because of the vast amounts of colored stone which the Romans brought to their capital in antiquity to decorate its buildings.
+Last week, we shared an essay by our president, Dr Eric Hewett, about medieval-style of mosaic known as Cosmatesque, which is used in VSI’s logo.
+This complex arrangement of geometric patterns was made possible largely because of the vast amounts of colored stone that the Romans brought to their capital in antiquity to decorate its buildings.
 The colors in our logo, purple and green, represent an Egyptian stone called porphyry and a Greek stone called serpentine, respectively.
-In those Roman churches which still preserve Cosmatesque mosaics, one can also easily find giallo antico (Italian for “old yellow”) from the deserts of ancient Numidia (in the modern states of Tunisia and Algeria), white and grey marbles from various places in Italy and Greece, and variegated stones from different parts of Asia Minor.
+In those Roman churches that still preserve Cosmatesque mosaics, one can also easily find giallo antico (Italian for “old yellow”) from the deserts of ancient Numidia (in the modern states of Tunisia and Algeria), white and grey marbles from various places in Italy and Greece, and variegated stones from different parts of Asia Minor.

 Conservation work on the Cosmatesque floor of Westminster Abbey.
 (Image from Wikimedia Commons by Christine Smith; CC BY-SA 3.0)